By, Steffany Dragon, MS, CEMT

 As you can imagine, there was immense interest in the gorgeous, fiery Arabian, who certainly did his part to fundraise by prancing, snorting and showing off his athleticism without effort!
 It was almost as if he had been instructed to ‘work the crowd’.
 Vida dug out her 5 precious tickets.
 Meanwhile, Boyd Zontelli held his arm above his head, his collection of raffle ticket stubs literally extending from his hand in the air, cascading to the ground where they accumulated in a pile in front of him.
 Apparently, he had bought three thousand dollars’ worth of entries!
 “Oh, boy,” Vida thought, her brow creased with concern.

 Vida’s family and friends had chosen a table in the back.
 She was able to see the auction horse, strutting his stuff under the moonlight.
-His silhouette was just Arabian perfection.
+His silhouette was Arabian perfection with his long snaky neck and high tail set.
 She thought about his big expressive brown eyes…the long, silver eye lashes she had taken note of.
 Well…she could dream.
 The announcer called out the numbers 3 4 6 1 1.
 The crowd moved about, and you could hear the excitement in the voices as the horsemen and horsewomen checked their tickets.
 One by one, Vida read her tickets against the winning numbers and sighed.
 Down to the last one.
 She read out 34611.
 Wait!
 34611!!!!!
-Her daughter and husband looked at her in disbelief but by her jumping and screaming display of jubilation as she ran to the front with her BEAUTIFUL WINNING TICKET, they were realizing…they had truly won ownership of this magnificent horse!!
+Her daughter and husband looked at her in disbelief but by her jumping and screaming display of jubilation as she ran to the front with her BEAUTIFUL WINNING TICKET, they were realizing…she had truly won ownership of this magnificent horse!!